exa18/shell-scripting/linux/bash/README.md

 ##### VIDEO
 - `ffavi` :: convert any video to H.264/mkv crf/20 and audio mp3/48000Mhz/128k
+- `ffmp3` :: extract mp3 with 192k bitrate from video
   > install :: ffmpeg

 #### MSX